 - swelling around the eye or eye socket that becomes worse

-- pain around the eye that become worse, or a stabbing pain sensation around the eye
+- pain around the eye that becomes worse, or a stabbing pain sensation around the eye

 - drooping of the eye lid